 The Next Generation Communications Privacy Act

 In 1986, Congress enacted the Electronic Communications Privacy Act (ECPA) to regulate government access to Internet communications and records.
-ECPA is widely seen as outdated, and ECPA reform is now on the Congressional agenda.
+ECPA is widely regarded as outdated, and ECPA reform is now on the Congressional agenda.
 At the same time, existing reform proposals retain the structure of the 1986 Act and merely tinker with a few small aspects of the statute.
-This Article offers a thought experiment about what might happen if Congress repealed ECPA and enacted a new privacy statute to replace it.
+This Article offers a thought experiment about what might happen if Congress were to repeal ECPA and enact a new privacy statute to replace it.

-The Article contends that a next generation privacy act should contain four features.
+This Article contends that a next generation privacy act should contain four features.
 First, it should impose the same requirement on access to all contents.
 Second, it should impose particularity requirements on the scope of disclosed metadata.
 Third, it should impose minimization rules on all accessed content.
-And fourth, it should impose a two-part territoriality regime with a mandatory rule structure for United States-based users and a permissive regime for users located abroad.
+And fourth, it should impose a two-part territoriality regime with a mandatory rule structure for U.S.-based users and a permissive regime for users located abroad.